alt-Kira/Amazon-Business-Analyst-Project/README.md

 ## 📈 Insights & Recommendations

-- Traffic Impact: Orders in 'Jam' conditions take X% longer than normal.
+- Traffic Impact: Orders in 'Jam' conditions take 43.81% longer than normal.
-- Weather Impact: 'Stormy' and 'Foggy' conditions cause an average delay of Y minutes.
+- Weather Impact: 'Cloudy' and 'Foggy' conditions cause the highest delay.
-- Vehicle Type: Motorcycles deliver faster than electric scooters.
-- Business Suggestion: Adjust delivery time estimates dynamically based on traffic and weather predictions.
+- Vehicle Type: The fastest vehicle is: Motorcycle with an average delivery time of 24.03 minutes.
+The slowest vehicle is: Scooter with an average delivery time of 27.85 minutes.

 ## 🚀 How to Use This Project